RESQUE-Framework/website/README.md

 The rating schemes are provided as offline Excel files.
 The goal is to make data entry for applicants and hiring committees as easy and frictionless as possible.

 ### A coding manual
-The coding manual is a companion to the rating schemes and gives guidance on how to apply the ratings, including examples, a discussion of boundary cases.
+The coding manual is a companion to the rating schemes and gives guidance on how to apply the ratings.
+It includes examples and a discussion of boundary cases.
-The goal of the coding manual is to increase interrater reliability, in particular when external raters rate research outputs (in contrast to applicants rating their own research).
+The goal of the coding manual is to increase interrater reliability, in particular when external raters apply the scheme to research outputs (in contrast to applicants rating their own research).

+Active development of the manual takes place in a [Google doc](https://docs.google.com/document/d/1jEFQ6Klpgc3uQQMKZDEfGmJLp1WSSVNjadTAHULLJk4/edit?usp=sharing); tagged releases are stored in /coding_manual.

 ### Analysis scripts for R
 We provide R scripts that ...

 - (a) read and aggregate multiple xlsx files with rating data
-- (b) enrich the data with other information sources (e.g. citation counts & normalized citation counts from [OpenAlex](https://openalex.org))
+- (b) enrich the data with other sources of information (e.g. citation counts & normalized citation counts from [OpenAlex](https://openalex.org))
 - (c) create summaries and profiles that can be used in hiring and tenure committees

 ## How to contribute